dinkelk/adamant/docker/README.md

 # Adamant Environment Setup

-Below is the procedure for creating the Adamant build environment for the Example Project.
+Below is the procedure for creating the base Adamant build environment.
 Adamant requires quite a few dependencies.
-To make this easy to manage, a [pre-built Docker image](https://hub.docker.com/r/dinkelk/adamant/tags) is provided to get you started with minimal fuss.
+To make this easy to manage, a [pre-built Docker image](https://github.com/lasp/adamant/pkgs/container/adamant) is provided to get you started with minimal fuss.

 Note, the following has been tested successfully on MacOS, Ubuntu Linux, and Windows with [Git for Windows](https://git-scm.com/download/win) and [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 If you cannot get things working on your machine, please submit an issue or a fix via pull request.